det-lab/kaitai_struct_awkward_runtime/docs/index.md

 sudo apt-get install ./kaitai-struct-compiler_0.10_all.deb
 ```

+This will install Java if not already installed.

 ### Install the custom version of the compiler

 On Github, go to the [releases page](https://github.com/det-lab/kaitai_struct_awkward_runtime/releases), download the latest `jar` file and overwrite the official Kaitai compiler: